MistyCommunity/Documentation/src/content/misty-ii/reference/javascript-api.md

 ```

 Arguments
 * callback (string) - Optional.
 The name of the callback function to call when the data returned by this command is ready.
-If empty, the default callback function (`<_CommandName>`) is called.
+If empty, results are passed into the default `_GetLogFile()` callback function.
 * callbackRule (string) - Optional.
 The callback rule for this command.
 Available callback rules are `"synchronous"`, `"override"`, and `"abort"`.
 Defaults to `"synchronous"`.
 For a description of callback rules, see ["Get" Data Callbacks](../../../misty-ii/coding-misty/local-skill-architecture/#-quot-get-quot-data-callbacks).
 * skillToCall (string) - Optional.
 The unique id of a skill to trigger for the callback, instead of calling back into the same skill.
 * prePauseMs (integer) - Optional.
 The length of time in milliseconds to wait before executing this command.